Chapter One: How this mess came to be

 The king was not a particularly good or bad person.
 He was quite ordinary with the exception of picking a wife who was far superior to him in looks and in ambition.
 This had been done against the advice of his counsel of twelve.
 He had been convinced really to do so by his own ambitious father, who saw the opportunity to ally Nod with its neighboring kingdom.

 Thornewood’s youngest princess did not desire to be ruler of an isolated and quiet kingdom.
 As Queen of Nod, she bore eleven daughters who could be promised to the princes of other kingdoms.
 Many young men entered the kingdom to court them — ladies as fair and cold as the mother they resembled.
-They discovered the riches of Nod and began to covet the green farmland and riches of the kingdom.
+They discovered the beauty of Nod and began to covet the green farmland and riches of the kingdom.

 Each marriage brought whispers of changes to come.
 The Twelve watched the kingdom shift slowly as each new prince took the land he was given and taxed the people heavily.